signl4/docs/integrations/workato/workato.md

 ---
 # SIGNL4 Integration with Workato

+[Workato](https://workato.com/) is a single platform to integrate anything and automate everything including IT, sales, marketing, finance, support, etc. Various triggers and actions allow you to assemble your own workflows quickly and conveniently.
+Workato helps developers with time-consuming integration and maintenance tasks.
+Pairing this powerful platform with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.

 SIGNL4 is a mobile alert notification app for powerful alerting, alert management and mobile assignment of work items.
 Get the app at [https://www.signl4.com(https://www.signl4.com).

 In the recipe below we send information from Airtable to SIGNL4.
 For example, this can be a service request or work order.